AI for Hotels: A Guide to Artificial Intelligence for Hospitality Leaders

 “AI is seen as heresy”

-Even as we’ve been wowed by what AI can create now, there’s something in the back of our heads that wonders if this really has an application in hospitality.
+Even as we’ve been wowed by what AI can create now, something in the back of our heads makes us wonder if this has an application in hospitality.

 “AI is seen as heresy in hotels,” said hospitality advisor Simone Puorto.
 He believes it’s a perception problem.
 “High tech is perceived as the opposite of high touch hospitality, but that doesn’t have to be the case.”